felixleopoldo/benchpress/docs/source/module_add.rst

 Template structure
 ------------------

-..
-In this section we show the content for the module template `new_params <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_params>`__.

 This template runs `script.R <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_params/script.R>`__ (:numref:`new_params_script`) but you may change either the entire file or the content of it.

 .. code-block:: python